Revisiting the origin of neutrino flavor transformations: FLAVOR TRANSFORMATIONS MEDIATED BY THE Z BOSONIC FIELD

 where ${\bf \phi }_{\alpha }$ represents the field for the neutrino with flavor $\alpha $ ($\alpha =e,\mu ,\tau $), and ${\bf Z}_{\lambda }$ denotes the Z bosonic field. ${\cal L}_{m}$ is the mass part, given by

 where $M_{Z}$ is the mass of the $Z$ boson, gained by coupling to the Higgs field.
 The interaction between the neutrino field and the Z bosonic field is described by

-where $\eta =\sqrt{g^{2}+g^{\prime 2}}/4$, with $g$ and $g^{\prime }$ respectively denoting the coupling strengths associated with the original SU(2) and hypercharge gauge fields before the breakdown of the SU(2)$ _{L}\otimes $U(1)$_{Y}$ symmetry to the U(1)$_{EM}$ symmetry.
 The deviation of $U_{\alpha ,\beta }$ from $\delta _{\alpha ,\beta }$ characterizes to what extent the flavor conservation is violated due to coupling to the Z bosonic field.
-The interactions associated with the W and electromagnetic fields are irrelevant for the neutrino flavor transformation, and not shown here.
+The interactions associated with the W bosonic fields are irrelevant for the neutrino flavor transformation, and not shown here.

 When $U_{\alpha ,\beta }\neq 0$, the neutrino can transform between $\alpha $ - and $\beta $-types of flavors by emitting and then immediately re-absorbing a virtual Z boson.
-To quantitatively describe thus-realized flavor transformation, we expand ${\bf Z}_{\lambda }$ in terms of the complete set of mode functions within a box of volume $V$ [33],
+To quantitatively describe thus-realized flavor transformation, we expand ${\bf Z}_{\lambda }$ in terms of the complete set of mode functions within a box of volume $V$ [29],

 where $\omega =\sqrt{M_{Z}^{2}+k^{2}}$, $T=1,2$ denotes the transverse polarization degrees of freedom, and ${\bf a}_{L}({\bf k})$ and ${\bf a}_{T}( {\bf k})$ represent the annihilation operators for the longitudinal and transverse polarizations with the wavevector ${\bf k}$.
 The neutrino field can be expressed as